ymatrix-data/TPC-H/README.md

         The database which TPC-H benchmark against, supported databases are matrixdb, greenplum, postgresql.
     -s [DATA_SCALE]
         The scale of the generated dataset in gigabytes, and specify this option to run benchmark against a desired dataset with specified scale, such as 1GB, 100GB, 1000GB.
+    -a [ACCESS_METHOD]
+        The access method of matrixdb, supported access method are mars2, mars3, aoco.
     -h
         Show help messages.
     ```